The nature of cosmological metric perturbations in presence of gravitational particle production: Introduction

 The negative pressure arising in models with gravitational particle production can produce a de Sitter space in the early universe if the rate of particle production in the early universe was high.
 If the universe is filled with radiation then one can have a de Sitter phase in presence of radiation.
 The cosmological models for such interesting spaces were discussed in detail by previous authors in Ref.~\cite{Lima:2012cm}.
-Although this kind of a de Sitter space in presence of radiation may appear in the early phase of the universe, more rigorous calculations are needed to convince ourselves that this phase can indeed be a good competitor for the traditional super cool inflationary models where the de Sitter space originates due to the potential energy of one scalar field \cite{Guth:1980zm, Kolb:1993rv, Linde:1983gd}.
+Can this kind of a de Sitter space in presence of radiation, in the early phase of the universe, be a good competitor for the traditional super cool inflationary models where the de Sitter space originates due to the potential energy of one scalar field \cite{Guth:1980zm, Kolb:1993rv, Linde:1983gd}?
+We have tried to address this important question in the present article by studying the dynamics of metric perturbations in de Sitter space in presence of radiation where gravitational particle production takes place.
 In the traditional models of inflation the inflaton field produces a de Sitter expansion and the perturbation of the inflaton field in conjunction with other metric perturbations produce the inhomogeneities present in the early universe.
 In the present case although we have a de Sitter phase in the early universe, the scenario lacks the inflaton perturbations.
 Only metric perturbations and the accompanying perturbations in the fluid parameters are present in our present model of accelerated expansion of the early Universe.
-The metric perturbation of the model suggests that there can arise short scale inhomogeneities in the early phase of the de Sitter universe which may produce the signatures of inhomogeneities of the present day Universe.
+The scalar and vector power spectrum in the present model are very different from corresponding power spectra in the standard inflationary models.
+The tensor perturbation result remains identical to the standard inflationary result at linear order where scalar and tensor perturbations decouple.
+However in higher orders the tensor perturbation power spectrum is affected by the modified scalar perturbation results and consequently the tensor perturbation power spectrum, in general, will also be different from the form it has in standard inflationary theories.